stuyoder/arm-systemready/security-extension/security_extension_users_guide.md

  - Event log: /mnt/acs_results/tmp2/eventlog.log
  - PCRs: /mnt/acs_results/tmp2/pcr.log

-The steps below explain how to verify key requirements defined in the TCG Firmware Profile specification.
+The steps below explain how to verify some key requirements defined in the TCG Firmware Profile specification.
+The measurements for a given system are highly platform-specific, and the TCG Firmware Profile specification should be the key specification followed.

 #### Step 1 - Verify the cumulative SHA256 measurements from the event log matches the TPM PCRs 0-7